purelystartup/PurelyWorks-site/README.md

 - Blog index: `/blog`
 - Admin login handoff for your Payload instance: `/admin`

-Default admin credentials for local handoff and staging:
+Default admin credentials (created by the seed script):

 ```
-Email: admin@purely.works
+Email: farid@purelyworks.com
-Password: purely!123
+Password: PurelySecure!123 (override via PURELY_ADMIN_PASSWORD)
 ```

-Replace these with environment-specific secrets when connecting to a live Payload backend.
+Replace these with environment-specific secrets when connecting to a live Payload backend or enabling SSO.

 ## Run the Payload backend on the root domain